 Image Credits: Nordwand/shutterstock.com

 In 2005, Landmine Monitor declared Egypt as one of the most mine-infested countries in the world with approximately 20 million landmines and unexploded ordinances on the territory.
-Their presence hinders agriculture and construction as it isn’t possible to build or farm on the land; as a result, many mine-afflicted countries are poverty-stricken.
+Their presence hinders agriculture and construction as it is difficult to build or farm on the land; as a result, many mine-afflicted countries are poverty-stricken.

 Consisting of plastic, metal, or other materials, mines contain explosives, and in some cases, pieces of shrapnel.
-Once detonated, a mine can cause serious injuries such as blindness, burns, damaged limbs, and shrapnel wounds, and death.
+Once detonated, a mine can cause serious injuries such as blindness, burns, damaged limbs, shrapnel wounds, and death.
 Stepping on a mine will cause foot and leg injuries, and secondary infections often resulting in amputation.

 In industrial environments, vapor sensors are employed to monitor the concentration of dangerous chemicals, and this method could be utilized to detect landmines.
 Landmines release TNT (trinitrotoluene) to the surrounding environment, and detecting this could be the key to safely locating millions of abandoned landmines.
-Placing sensors on robots could be an easy solution which has the added benefit of a low chance of false alarms.
+Placing sensors on landmine robots could be an easy solution that has the added benefit of a low chance of false alarms.